cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/streams.rst

 :ref:`client-api`, or by using the :ref:`Command Line Interface. <cli>`

-.. rubric::  Truncating a Stream
+.. rubric::  Truncating and Deleting a Stream

 Streams can be truncated, which means deleting all events that were ever written to the Stream.
 This is permanent and cannot be undone.
-They can be truncated through the using the :ref:`http-restful-api-stream`, the :ref:`stream-client` of the :ref:`client-api`, or by using the :ref:`Command Line Interface. <cli>`
+They can be truncated through the using the :ref:`http-restful-api-stream`, the :ref:`stream-client` of the :ref:`client-api`, or by using the :ref:`Command Line Interface <cli>`.

+Deleting a stream means deleting the endpoint so that events can no longer be written to it.
+This is permanent and cannot be undone.
+If another stream is created with the same name, it will not return any of the previous stream's events.

 .. _streams-notifications: